capnproto/pycapnp/docs/quickstart.rst

     capnp.load('addressbook.capnp')

+You can also provide an absolute path to the Cap'n Proto schema you wish to load.
+Otherwise, it will only look in the current working directory.

 For future reference, here is the Cap'n Proto schema.
 Also available in the github repository under examples/addressbook.capnp::

     # addressbook.capnp